Devepation/grapejuice/documentation/src/docs/Troubleshooting.md

 ---

-## The in-game cursor gets stuck after right-clicking
+## The in-game cursor doesn't lock after holding right-click to move the camera

-You need a patched version of Wine to solve this.
-See [this guide](Guides/Installing-Wine).
+This is due to a Roblox update causing an incompatibility with Wayland's handling of mouse events via XWayland.
+Switching to X11 on your display manager fixes this issue.

 ## Game crashing with "An unexpected error occurred and Roblox needs to quit."